xue2sheng/sqlite-basics/README.md

 	docker build --network host -t sqlite-debian-cpp . docker run --rm -v `pwd`:/tmp -t sqlite-debian-cpp make static-binary

+Take into account that you might want to modify what 'user' is used at that Dockerfile.

 ## [Rust](test02/)

 Provided you have access to a C compiler on your system, working with Rust will allow you to generate 'static' binaries in an easier way than before.